awsdocs/aws-elemental-mediapackage-user-guide/doc_source/getting-started.md

 1. Under **All metrics**, choose the **AWS/MediaPackage** namespace\.

 1. Select the metric dimension to view the metrics \(for example, choose `channel` to view metrics per channel\)\.
-For a list of AWS Elemental MediaPackage metrics, see [AWS Elemental MediaPackage CloudWatch Metrics](monitoring-cloudwatch.md#metrics)\.
+For a list of AWS Elemental MediaPackage metrics, see [AWS Elemental MediaPackage Metrics](metrics.md)\.

 ## Step 5: Clean Up<a name="clean-up"></a>